Lapland

 Details

-In 2-4 person cabins right on the shores of frozen Lake Inari, away from civilisation, where our host Pete keeps the chalets, the hot tub and the sauna warm.
+In 2-4 person cabins on the frozen shores of Lake Inari, far from civilisation, where our host Petri keeps the wooden cabins, sauna and hot tub warm.

 February brings dreamy conditions to Lapland: crystal-clear air, deep snow cover and typically clear skies, with the Northern Lights appearing every other day on average.
 Everyday highs and lows are typically between -7°C and -25°C, with an average temperature of -14°C. The average snow depth is 30-35 cm.